fredrivett/learningtolaunch/slides.md

 ---

-## This talk has two parts
+## This talk has 2️⃣ parts

 --

-- My story 👋
+1️⃣ My story 🙋‍♂️

 --

-- Lessons learned (how to avoid wasting 5 years like we did) 🤔
+2️⃣ Lessons learned (how to avoid wasting 5 years like we did) 🤔

 ---